-K & M Trombone Stands – These stands have been unbelievably helpful to myself and many of my students.
+Trombone Stands – These stands have been unbelievably helpful to myself and many of my students.
 Simply having your instrument ready to go at all times is so helpful in squeezing in practice sessions that might not happen otherwise!
 I like them so much, I ended up writing an entire blog post comparing the different ones I’ve used.

 Maintenance – Consistent care for your instrument is an important part of being a musician.
 I can’t tell you how many times I’ve commented on a mistake made by a student only to find it was a direct result of a sticky slide, etc. A well lubricated handslide, tuning slide and, if applicable, valve, are not luxuries… they are necessities!
 I have a post about slide maintenance that details the products I use.

 Tonal Energy – This app is very impressive but, to be honest, it borders on having too many features.
 If you’re an advanced musician who is really nitpicky about using just intonation, could use audio/video recording with pitch analysis along the way, etc., than this is the app for you.

 Tunable – This app is handy for all musicians with an iPhone.
 The tuner and metronome are great, as you would expect from any app like this, but what I really love is the simple interface.
 This is what I recommend to beginner/intermediate students.